 Begonia ‘Black Fang’ is an alluring evergreen tropical plant whose foliage resembles the Black Velvet Begonia.
 It has deep black leaves with vivid green star-shaped centers.
-It also blooms from winters to spring and produces pink flowers with no petals, but the ravishing foliage is the real beauty of it.
+It also blooms from winter to spring and produces pink flowers with no petals, but the ravishing foliage is the real beauty of it.
 These flowers and leaves grow on crimson-red stems.
 When grown indoors, this exotic plant stands out with its unique foliage and adds a classy statement to the room.

 - Family: Begoniaceae